HashiamKadhim/Wave-Equation-Parallelization/README.md

 Here is code that parallelizes an implementation of a wave equation evolution to arbitrary nodes.

-Visualization of wave equation evolution on 1 node: https://www.youtube.com/watch?v=-qsKpPFmc3E
+Visualisation of wave equation evolution on 1 node: https://www.youtube.com/watch?v=-qsKpPFmc3E

 Visualisation of parallelizing the wave equation implementation with the 3 nodes: https://www.youtube.com/watch?v=oXrn8Y5xI4k